 Getting yourself assessed is the first step in immigrating to Canada.
 There are a number of ways to obtain a Permanent Resident visa.
 You should think about it in terms of “immigration categories”.
 Each category represents how an applicant can obtain permanent resident status.
-There are three main categories for Canadian immigration:

 The applicant applies on his or her own merit.
 This involves demonstrating that he or she will be successful in financially supporting him or herself in Canada.
 The applicant in this class is assessed under the “points system” and is given points in several categories: